summerspringwei/souffle-ae/README.md

 ## Important Notes
 **A few bash scripts take more than half an hour to complete; Please wait for the results before executing the next one.**

-# For models with python bindings, please first run `pip install .` in the corresponding directory.
-docker run -it --name=sirius_test --gpus all --privileged sunqianqi/sirius:mlsys_ae /bin/bash

 ### Links to The Paper

 **For each step, we highlight that the current evaluation is corresponding to which Section or Figure in the submitted paper.**